 These doors are made in one or two different ways: either in a framed or slab door.

 A slab door style is flat on both sides and looks like a single piece of wood.
 A framed door contains a center panel—usually wood or veneered plywood—to match the framing lumber.

-In addition to these two basic styles, the third element to consider is overlay.
-Overlay relates to how the door fits to the cabinet.
+In addition to these two basic styles, the third element to consider is overlaying.
+Overlay relates to how the door fits into the cabinet.
 If the overlay is set on top of the door opening, overlapping the opening on all sides, it is an overlay door.
 If it is set solely inside the cabinet door, it will be an inset door.

 Whether you want to bring a contemporary or traditional feel to your home, MyHome will help you choose the right kitchen cabinet door for your home.
 From a hip SoHo studio to a penthouse MyHome’s options for your NYC kitchen cabinets won’t disappoint you!